Part of the Revenue Operations series

 When Should a Founder Stop Selling and Hire the First AE?

-After closing 10-15 deals.
-Not before.
-The founder needs enough closed deals to know the objection patterns, the average sales cycle, the real close rate, and the messaging that converts.
+After enough closed deals that you know objection patterns, average sales cycle, real close rate, and messaging that converts.
+"Enough" is rarely three deals.
+It is usually double digits of closes unless ACV is very large.

 What Pipeline Targets Should You Set for the First 90 Days?

-This maps directly to the go-to-market engine I install at growth-stage companies.
-Outbound isn't separate from the revenue engine.
-It's the top of the funnel that feeds pipeline velocity downstream.
-Get the targeting right and the rest of the funnel converts at higher rates.
+This maps to the go-to-market engine I install at growth-stage companies.
+Outbound is the top of the funnel that feeds pipeline velocity downstream.
+Get targeting right and the rest of the funnel converts at higher rates.

 What Happens When You Ignore the "Small List" Approach?